Sportive and endurance road bikes, with their comfort-focused design and equipment, are the most popular style of road bikes in the UK.

 This is the least expensive of Trek's Domane series to offer the bump-absorbing IsoSpeed seat tube joint.
 The seat tube is decoupled from the seatstays and top tube to allow a small amount of movement so that every edge and pothole isn't telegraphed to your bum.
 The components are Shimano's 9-speed Sora collection, with a wide-range 11-32 cassette and 50/34 chainrings for battling hills.

 Cube’s Attain combines an aluminium frame with a relaxed and upright riding position and it’s one of the few bikes here with disc brakes.
 It’s packed with modern details like internal cable routing, a carbon fork, thru-axles and mounts for mudguards, increasing its versatility if you want to use it for commuting as well as weekend sportives.
-A Shimano Tiagra groupset with 25mm wide Continental tyres and Shimano hydraluic disc brakes are equipment highlights.
+A Shimano Tiagra groupset with 28mm wide Continental tyres and Shimano hydraulic disc brakes are equipment highlights.
 At this price it's an absolute bargain if there's still a size available that fits you.

 B’Twin’s Triban 540 is a hugely popular road bike because you get a really good parts package for the price, backed up with a decent frame that offers a fine ride.
 This model features a Shimano 105 groupset with Tektro brakes and 25mm Hutchinson Equinox tyres on Mavic Aksium wheels.
 Those parts are all hanging off an aluminium frame and carbon fibre fork that is designed to provide the comfort a sportive cyclist craves, with a higher front end and shorter reach.

 The Dolomite range is a popular choice for sportive cyclists and with rack and mudguard mounts it’s also a good option for commuting and daily riding.
-A 6061 aluminium frame with triple butted tubes to save weight and a carbon fibre fork are fitted with a Shimano Tiagra groupset and 25mm wide Kenda tyres for increased comfort.
+A 6061 aluminium frame with triple butted tubes to save weight and a carbon fibre fork are fitted with a Shimano Sora groupset and 25mm wide Kenda tyres for increased comfort.
 At this end-of-season price the Dolomite 4 is one of the most affordable bikes we know of with Shimano hydraulic disc brakes.
 There is also a women's specific version of the Pinnacle Dolomite 1.

 Boardman has based this model on its more expensive SLR Endurance C7 frameset so you’re getting some top-notch design, with the sort of comfort that will look after you on longer rides.
 Despite the carbon fibre frame Boardman hasn’t skimped on the equipment, with a Shimano Tiagra, FSA Gossamer and Tektro R540 groupset ensuring it puts in a solid and reliable performance.
 Boardman Bikes have a habit of producing really good bikes at a competitive price and this one looks to continue that theme.

-Revitalised brand Vitus has been turning out some really good bikes in the last couple of years, and we’ve picked this Zenium Disc which, with its light aluminium frame and disc brakes, looks a really good choice for sportive riding.
+Revitalised brand Vitus has been turning out some really good bikes in the last couple of years, and the Zenium Disc which, with its light aluminium frame and disc brakes, looks a really good choice for sportive riding.
 A carbon fibre fork helps to keep the weight down while the tapered head tube boosts stiffness.
-A full Shimano Tiagra drivetrain is complemented by TRP Spyre mechanical disc brakes and 25mm Michelin Lithion 2 tyres to be replaced by Continental Ultrasport 28mm (which should up comfort and grip).
+A full Shimano Tiagra drivetrain is complemented by TRP Spyre mechanical disc brakes for 2018 out went 25mm Michelin Lithion 2 tyres to be replaced by Continental Ultrasport 28mm (which should up comfort and grip).
 The wheels changed to from Fulcrum Racing Sport Disc Brake wheels to Shimano RS170-CL-12.